Reimagining Mobilities across the Humanities

 Prices & shipping based on shipping country

-Volume 1: Theories, Methods, and Ideas explores the mobility of ideas through time and space and how interdisciplinary theories and methodological approaches used in mobilities studies can be profitably utilised within the humanities and social sciences.
+Volume 2: Objects, People and Texts explores the movement of individuals and peoples and the circulation of material objects and books and texts.
 Through a series of short chapters, mobility is employed as an elastic, inclusive and multifaceted concept across various disciplines to shed light on a geographically and chronologically broad range of issues and case studies.
 In doing so, the concept of mobility is positioned as a powerful catalyst for historical change and as a fruitful approach to research in the humanities and social sciences.

 Like its sister volume, this volume is edited and written by members of the Centre for Advanced Studies in Mobility and the Humanities (MoHu) at the Department of Historical and Geographical Sciences and The Ancient World (DiSSGeA) of the University of Padua, Italy.
 The structure of the book mirrors the Theories and Methods, and Ideas thematic research clusters of the Centre.
 Afterwords from leading scholars from other institutions synthesise and reflect upon the findings of each section.

-This volume, together with Volume 2: Objects, People and Texts, makes a compelling case for the use of mobility studies as a research framework in the humanities and social sciences.
+This volume, together with Volume 1: Theories, Methods, and Ideas, makes a compelling case for the use of mobility studies as a research framework in the humanities and social sciences.
 As such, it will be of interest to students and researchers in various disciplines.

 Table of Contents

-Introduction to Volume 1: Theories, Methods, and Ideas
+Introduction to Volume 2: Objects, People and Texts

 Lucio Biasiori, Federico Mazzini and Chiara Rabbiosi